bernardphp/Juno/doc/extending.rst

 Juno uses twig for templating this makes it easy to override.
 All templates used by Juno are under the ``Juno`` namespace.
 This means accessing a template would be ``@Juno/queue.html.twig``.

-``src/Resources/views/blocks.html.twig`` contains the blocks used by Juno.
+``src/Resources/views/base.html.twig`` contains the layout with its blocks used by Juno.
 This includes the layout and different blocks.
 To override using this create a new ``layout.html.twig`` file and extend ``@Juno/base.html.twig``.

 .. code-block:: jinja